Trantorian1/obsidian-cpp/types/Arrays.md

 ---
 ## Iterating over an array

 Always, always, **always** use **unsigned** data types to iterate over your arrays.
-Preferably, use `size_t` as it is guaranteed to be the largest possible type, with no risk of overflow should your index be too big.
+Preferably, use `std::size_t` as it is guaranteed to be the largest possible type, with no risk of overflow should your index be too big.
 In general, make sure:

 1. Your index type does allow for any negative values
 2. Your index type does not risk any overflows